-The McGill Spin Bike Gardens will be designed and installed in 3-5 key locations on McGill’s downtown and Macdonald campuses to provide enjoyable mental and physical health breaks for students, staff and faculty.
-The gardens will consist of quiet, magnetic-resistance spin bikes surrounded by plants and meditative art and will be located in areas where students and staff are busy at work, so that briefly accessing cardio activity is easily attainable.
+The McGill Spin Bike Gardens were designed and installed in 4 key locations on McGill’s downtown and Macdonald campuses to provide enjoyable mental and physical health breaks for students, staff and faculty.
+The gardens consist of quiet, magnetic-resistance spin bikes surrounded by plants and meditative art and are located in areas where students and staff are busy at work, so that briefly accessing cardio activity is easily attainable.
 The project will also include a health promotion campaign to dispel the misconception that exercise must be difficult and focused on burning calories or attaining fitness.
-Overall, the Spin Bike Gardens will look to create culture change on campus towards viewing exercise as an easy and accessible tool to improve our mood and wellbeing.
+Overall, the Spin Bike Gardens create culture change on campus towards the viewing of exercise as an easy and accessible tool to improve our mood and wellbeing.

 Brown Building, 4th floor east wing by elevators

 Hours: Monday - Friday, 7 am to 7 pm

 Trottier Building, 5th floor computer lab

 Hours: Monday- Friday, 7 am to 9 pm

 Hours: Monday - Friday, 8 am to 9 pm

 Saturday - Sunday, 9 am to 9 pm

 McIntyre 3rd floor, to the right of Osler Library

 Hours: Monday - Friday 9 am to 5 pm